milesj/interweave/README.md

 ### Filters

-Filters provide an easy way of cleaning HTML attribute values during the [parsing cycle](#html-parsing).
+Filters provide an easy way of cleaning HTML attributes and nodes during the [parsing cycle](#html-parsing).
 This is especially useful for `src` and `href` attributes.

-Filters can be added to each instance of `Interweave`.
+Filters can be added to each instance of `Interweave`
-When adding a filter, the name of the attribute to clean must be passed as the 1st argument to the constructor.

 ```javascript
 <Interweave filters={[new LinkFilter()]} />